 Dioxin found in eggs from two more German farms

-In January 2011, an EU-wide health alert started when German officials said animal feed tainted with dioxin had been fed to hens and pigs, contaminating eggs, poultry meat and pork at the affected farms.
+In January 2011, an EU-wide health alert started when German officials said animal feed tainted with highly-poisonous dioxin had been fed to hens and pigs, contaminating eggs, poultry meat and pork at the affected farms.

 Germany then introduced a series of new measures including tough restrictions on animal feed ingredients and more rigorous routine food testing.